iterative/dvc.org/content/docs/command-reference/plots/index.md

 rendering (declarative JSON grammar for defining graphics).
 Image-type plots are rendered using `<img>` tags directly.

-### Supported file formats
+## Supported file formats

-Image type plots are included in HTML as is, without additional processing.
+Image-type plots are included in HTML as-is, without additional processing.

-> ⚠️ When using image plots we recommend to store them in DVC cache and not in
+> We recommend to track these source image files with DVC instead of Git,
-> Git history, to prevent the repository size from bloating.
+> to prevent the repository from bloating.

-Data series plots can be organized as data series in JSON, YAML 1.2, CSV, or TSV files.
+Structured plots can be read from JSON, YAML 1.2, CSV, or TSV files.
 DVC expects to see an array (or multiple arrays) of objects (usually _float numbers_) in the file.